Skip to main content

 cargo add firecrawl

 Crate: firecrawl on crates.io.
-The Firecrawl monorepo Cargo.toml for this SDK is currently 1.4.0 (verify the latest release on crates.io before pinning).
+The current SDK version is 2.0.0 (verify the latest release on crates.io before pinning).

 Authenticate